codefromrvk/Ig-clone/README.md

-# Ig-clone
+# instagram-clone

-Created with CodeSandbox
+Built using react